 The best kind of animated feature films are capable of telling stories you wouldn’t be able to tell using traditional live-action animation.
 Perhaps your world is inhabited with creatures that would be impossible in the real world, or capable of creating without using millions upon millions of dollars.
-Animation is a broad category that covers a lot of great entertainment.
-Some is for kids, some is just for adults, and some is legitimately fun for everyone.
 Films based in animation are excellent ways to experience full-on fantasy worlds, science-fiction battles, and often-impossible events.
 You’ll find talking animals, dancing teapots, and the classic anvils falling from the sky.
 Plenty of animation is based in humor, designed to make you laugh until you cry.
-Sometimes watching animation comes from the need to view the true artistry put into work by teams of animators, both working in 2D classic cel-animation and newer 3D CGI animation.
+Sometimes watching animation comes from the need to view the true artistry put into work by teams of animators, both working in 2D classic cel animation and newer 3D CGI animation.

 This list contains the best animated movies and films streaming on Netflix at the moment.
 From stories about brand-new baby brothers and anthropomorphic animals working together, to adult storytelling, painting a world destroyed by a giant monster or the tale of a teenage girl trying to find her parents in a dystopian, steampunk Paris, there’s something for everyone on this list.
-We present the 40 best animated films on Netflix as of January 2019, in no particular order.
+We present the 25 best animated films on Netflix for February 2021, in no particular order.

 And of course, if you’re looking for more entertainment to watch with the whole family, you might also want to check out our list of the best family-friendly movies on Netflix.